-Blog Post #4: Summarize one of the peer-reviewed articles relating to your information community you’ve found.
+Blog Post #4: Summarize one of the peer-reviewed studies relating to the information behaviors of your information community you have found.
 Briefly describe the author’s credentials, the scope of the study, the methodology, and findings of the piece.
-What insights will inform the literature review section of the research paper?
+What insights did you glean from this study about the information behaviors of your community?

 Blog Post #5: Explore the professional literature and the resources included in the Teaching and Learning module and write a post related to how libraries and information centers create learning and programming opportunities for your chosen community.
 What innovative services are in place to support your community’s curiosity?
 Or suggest some ideas for learning programming based on gaps you discover in services to your group.